Android Tops iPhone

 3. It plays Flash

-He talks about mixed reports, which means there were bad and there were good.
-Fair, but in open source, something an iPhone user would never realize is that we never wanted Flash.
-We wanted the option to use it.
-So let’s say I have a site that is Android Flash compatible, and I am an hour or so from home; I want to be able to CHOOSE to use Flash.
+He talks about mixed reports, which means there were bad and good.
+Fair, but in open source, an iPhone user would never realize that we never wanted Flash.
+We enjoyed the option to use it.
+So let’s say I have an Android Flash-compatible site and am an hour or so from home; I want to be able to CHOOSE to use Flash.
 We still own by just allowing it.

 4. It has open apps

-PC World’s take: “On the iPhone, you can only download apps that Apple wants to let you download.”
+PC World’s take: “On the iPhone, you can only download apps that Apple wants you to download.”
 UAW’s take: ” I can work on my iPhone, too.
-With over 200,000 apps on the App Store, I have yet to run into a situation where I said, “I wish there were an app that does (x)” without being able to find one”
+With over 200,000 apps on the App Store, I have yet to run into a situation where I said, “I wish there were an app that does (x)” without being able to find one.”

-Well, have you ever wished that you had an app that gives you free turn-by-turn navigation?
-Or how about an app that allows free SMS and voice calling through just an internet plan?
-You probably haven’t, because then you’d understand that there isn’t an app for that.
-Android doesn’t control its user’s experience.
-They respect that we paid for the device and therefore should use it how we see fit.
+Have you ever wished you had an app that gives you free turn-by-turn navigation?
+Or how about an app that allows free SMS and voice calling through an internet plan?
+You probably haven’t because then you’d understand that there isn’t an app for that.
+Android doesn’t control its users’ experience.
+They respect that we paid for the device and, therefore, should use it how we see fit.

 5. It multitasks